-Forget making stacks of fiddly picnic sandwiches with this all in one loaf!
-Cheese, herbs and tomatoes are baked into the loaf so no filling required, just bake and go!
+Cheese, herbs and tomatoes feature in this Mediterranean loaf so no filling required – just bake and go!

 - 500g strong white flour